Skip to main content

 In the event of death in 2018, the taxpayer's marital status on the date of death must be indicated.

-The determination of the members of the family unit will be carried out solely taking into account the situation existing on December 31.
-Therefore, in the event of death on a day other than December 31, the tax period ends and the Tax is accrued on the date of death, without the option of joint taxation with the rest of the members of the family unit.
+The determination of the members of the family unit will be made solely based on the situation existing as of December 31.
+Therefore, in the event of death on a day other than December 31, the tax period ends and the tax is accrued on the date of death, without the option of joint taxation with the rest of the members of the family unit.

-Attention: Once this information is confirmed, upon exiting the wizard for completing personal data, it cannot be modified later.
+Attention: Once this information has been confirmed, when you exit the wizard for completing personal information, it cannot be modified later.

-Do you have minor or disabled children subject to extended or rehabilitated parental authority who form a family unit with you?
+Do you have minor children or incapacitated children subject to extended or rehabilitated parental authority who form a family unit with you?

-It will be indicated if the taxpayer has, on the tax accrual date, any children who are part of their family unit; that is to say: children under 18 years of age (unless they live independently of their parents with the consent of their parents), or children of legal age who are legally incapacitated and subject to extended or rehabilitated parental authority.
+It will be indicated whether the taxpayer has, on the date the tax is due, any children who are part of his or her family unit; that is to say: children under 18 years of age (unless they live independently of their parents with their consent), or legally incapacitated adult children subject to extended or rehabilitated parental authority.

-If minor children (or disabled children subject to extended or rehabilitated parental authority) receive income, you must also select the number of children receiving income.
+If minor children (or incapacitated persons subject to extended or rehabilitated parental authority) receive income, you must also select the number of children receiving income.
 The program only admits a maximum of four children receiving income.

-Attention: Once this information is confirmed when exiting the wizard for completing personal data, it cannot be modified later.
+Attention: Once this information has been confirmed upon exiting the wizard for completing personal data, it cannot be modified later.

 Non-resident spouse who is not a taxpayer

-This box will be marked with an "X" if the taxpayer's spouse is not a resident in Spanish territory and, furthermore, does not have the status of personal income tax taxpayer.
+This box will be marked with an "X" if the taxpayer's spouse is not a resident in Spanish territory and, in addition, does not have the status of IRPF taxpayer.

-It should be noted that if the spouse or any other member of the family unit is not resident in Spanish territory, the option for the joint taxation regime is not possible.
+It should be noted that if the spouse or any other member of the family unit is not resident in Spanish territory, the option for the joint tax regime is not available.

 Death of the declarant (before December 31)